parkplatz-transform/parkplatztransform-api/readme.md

 ### Deployment

 The application is currently deployed on Heroku and depends on the following third-party services:
-- Mailgun API for sending magic link emails
+- Mailgun API for sending emails contains verification links
-- Heroku Postgres with PostGIS extension installed
+- Heroku Postgres with the PostGIS extension installed

 These services should set their environment variables automatically.